CurtTilmes/raku-dbpg/README.md

 `.finish` explicitly on it to return it to the pool when you are finished with it.

-The database object also has a `.query()` method, it just doesn't return the connection.
+The database object also has `.query()` and `.execute()` methods, they just don't automatically `.finish` to return the handle to the pool.
+You must explicitly do that after use.

 These are equivalent: